Humble & Fred: Background

 CFNY's 1987-1989 morning show instability was just one of the many consequences of the station's ownership turmoil that also led to frequent management personnel changes, as well as tinkering with its on-air format throughout the same period.
 In August 1987, as part of its internal management structure realignment in preparation for the coming sale, the station's corporate parent Selkirk Communications (under control of its largest stakeholder, Southam Inc.) decided to move longtime program director David Marsden to the director of operations position.
 Taking over the PD post was his longtime deputy and on-air personality Don Berns (also known as DJ Dr. Trance), who was initially allowed to continue the "Spirit of Radio" concept that Marsden himself had largely created and fostered over the years.
 During fall 1987, Rogers Communications' Can$400 million bid for the takeover of Selkirk was accepted.
 However, due to being adjudged by the Canadian Radio-television and Telecommunications Commission (CRTC) to be holding an excessive number of FM radio assets as a result of the takeover, Rogers was ordered to divest the FM radio stations acquired from Selkirk in order to comply with Canada's media ownership concentration laws.
 Rogers thus placed CFNY in an escrow while looking for a third party buyer.
-During 1988, in an attempt of boosting the ratings for achieving better price ahead of the imminent sale spin-off, Marsden was released altogether while CFNY's alternative format playlists began to be injected with Top 40 hits.
+During 1988, in an attempt to boost the ratings for achieving a better price ahead of the imminent sale spin-off, Marsden was released altogether while CFNY's alternative format playlists began to be injected with Top 40 hits.
 Simultaneously, on the personnel side, sales manager Jim Fonger was installed as the new director of operations to oversee the Top 40 switch.
 The Top 40 experiment began quietly over the 1988 Labour Day weekend, leading to acts like Taylor Dayne, Martika, and New Kids on the Block being rotated heavily.
 Within months, the entire playlist was filled with mainstream acts like Madonna, Michael Jackson, Bon Jovi, Janet Jackson, and George Michael, resulting in angry reaction from CFNY's listeners.
 The format change was officially announced in December 1988, with alternative music getting relegated to evenings and weekends; Berns resigned his program director duties shortly thereafter, though staying on as DJ.
 Even though the format change quickly led to station's overall listener ratings increasing from CFNY's average 500,000 to 700,000, this new audience was shown to be mostly composed of those who listen for very short periods of time that were thus of limited appeal to advertisers, as CFNY's market share dropped from 5.2% during fall 1988 to 4.6% in spring 1989.
 Since it failed to bring in new revenue, in addition to alienating CFNY's loyal listener base, the Top 40 experiment was discontinued by summer 1989, only seven months after implementation.
 Shortly prior, the sale of CFNY to the Maclean-Hunter conglomerate had been finalized, and the new owner ordered a return to the alternative format.
 Maclean-Hunter placed the station under its Key Radio division headed by Hal Blackadar, who immediately fired the inherited management, while bringing in radio broadcaster Reiner Schwarz to be the new director of programming and operations at CFNY.
 Schwarz hired Jamie Crookston as the new general manager, who, in turn, hired Danny Kingsbury as the new program director.